matheuslenke/100-days-of-swift/README.md

 </div>

 **Day 75** Today i started using CoreLocation to locate Beacons, and change info in my app depending on how far the iPhone is from the Beacon.
 It was hard to test, because i don't have any Beacons nor more than one Apple device

+**Day 76** I'm not quite sure it works, but i only have one device to test it, so maybe i'll get back there when i have another iDevice

+**Day 77** Today i started making a version of Fruit Ninja, and i think it'll be pretty good.
+Right now the only thing that works are the swipe effects, but i hope it will be good when finished